videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/api/sdk-reference/pubsub-class/methods.md

 ### unsubscribe()

-- It is used to unsubscribe from a message topic.
+- `unsubscribe()` is used to unsubscribe a particular topic on which you have subscribed priviously.

 #### Parameters